A Female Physician and A Calling

 My fourth story is about a young physician.
 Below are her words, used with permission, when applying to our Internal Medicine Residency.
 For any physician reading this, if you would like your story shared (known or anonymously) please message me.
-I have stories of physicians when they were applying to medical school and to IM residency.
+I have stories of physicians when they were applying to medical school and IM residency.
 I will gladly share stories from any field of medicine/surgery!
-I feel very strongly that medicine is taking a beating from a PR standpoint and yet the physicians I know and train continue to eptiomize the #heartofaphysician.
+I feel very strongly that medicine is taking a beating from a PR standpoint and yet the physicians I know and train continue to epitomize the heart of a physician.

-I hope you enjoy reading this physician's personal statement when applying for residency.
+I hope you enjoy reading this physician's statement when applying for residency.

-"In April in the early 2000’s, one month before my medical school graduation and two weeks before my 27th birthday, my life changed forever.
-It was early one rainy weekend morning, driving home from overnight call when I lost control of my car.
+"In April in the early 2000s, one month before my medical school graduation and two weeks before my 27th birthday, my life changed forever.
+It was early one rainy weekend morning, driving home from an overnight call when I lost control of my car.
 Strapped inside, my car spun around countless times then hydroplaned into a canal along the Florida Turnpike.
 Suddenly, murky cold water rapidly started filling up the car.
-For a few seconds I was in shock, but fortunately I did not lose consciousness.
-I noticed my driver’s side window had dropped into the door panel during impact, so I was able to get out once I released my seat-belt.
-I doggy-paddled across the alligator infested canal water and pulled myself up onto the bank.
-As I turned around, I saw my car become completely submerged under water.
-Those few minutes at that mile marker will stay with me the rest of my life.
-Since then, I am asked by everyone, “How did (I) get out of the car?”
+For a few seconds I was in shock, but fortunately, I did not lose consciousness.
+I noticed my driver’s side window had dropped into the door panel during impact, so I was able to get out once I released my seatbelt.
+I doggy-paddled across the alligator-infested canal water and pulled myself up onto the bank.
+As I turned around, I saw my car become completely submerged underwater.
+Those few minutes at that mile marker will stay with me for the rest of my life.
+Since then, I am asked everyone, “How did (I) get out of the car?”
 The question I find more intriguing is WHY was I able to get out of the car?
 My answer is simple.
 I was not meant to die that day.
 I believe I survived that day because I have a greater purpose to fulfill.
 What greater purpose is there than helping my fellow man through the practice of medicine?

 To be a good internist, one must be able to adapt.
 The ability to remain flexible is a mainstay in my life.
 I was a non-traditional medical school applicant.
-I envisioned a business degree would provide me the foundation needed in the future managing my own practice.
+I envisioned a business degree would provide me with the foundation needed in the future to manage my practice.
 After my sophomore year in undergraduate school, I knew medicine was the career for me, as I wanted to care for people who are ill and hurting as a physician.